nymexhub/WordCraft360/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-#### Features:
+#### Features 🚀:

 Real-time Word Count 📈
 Watch your ideas come to life as WordCraft360 counts every word you type in real-time.
 Stay on top of your progress and effortlessly track your writing achievements. 🚀💡

 - Seamless MySQL Database Integration 🗄️
 Save your precious compositions securely in the cloud with WordCraft360's seamless MySQL database integration.
-Your work will always be safely backed up, allowing you to access it from anywhere, at any time. 💾🌐
+Your work will always be safely backed up, allowing you to access at any time. 💾🌐

 - Effortless Editing and Deletion ✏️🗑️
 No need to worry about mistakes!
 With WordCraft360, you can easily edit and delete entries to refine your prose and perfect your literary masterpieces. 🎨✨